 Your boat has two bilge pumps.
-One is located in the aft bilge and can be accessed by opening the aft rigging lid in the cockpit floor.
+One is located in the aft bilge below the aft subfloor.
 The second is in the rigging area under the aft berth.
-This pump can be reached through the lift outboard under the center aft berth cushion.
+This pump can be reached by removing the lift outboard under the aft berth cushion.